weaviate/weaviate-python-client/CONTRIBUTING.md

 ### Testing

-> Note: We use [pytest](https://docs.pytest.org) to write tests, however many older tests use [unittest](https://docs.python.org/3/library/unittest.html).
-Regardless, the below commands will run all tests.
+> Note: We use [pytest](https://docs.pytest.org) to write tests for new client code.
+However, many older tests use [unittest](https://docs.python.org/3/library/unittest.html).
+These commands run the `pytest` and `unittest` tests.

 There are three kinds of tests:
-- Unit tests, that test individual components of the client
+- Unit tests test individual client components.
-- Integration tests, that test the client with a running weaviate instance
+- Integration tests use a running weaviate instance to test the client.
-- Mock tests, where a weaviate instance is mocked to return specific replies
+- Mock tests simulate a weaviate instance to return specific values.

 To run the integration tests,

-1. Ensure that you have Docker installed, and then
+1. Ensure that you have Docker installed.
-2. Start the weaviate instances with:
+2. Start the weaviate instances.

 ```shell
 ./ci/start_weaviate.sh
 ```

-Then run all tests with
+3. Run the tests.

 ```
 pytest integration
 pytest mock_tests